slott56/py-web-tool/src/pyweb.rst

     class Transitive
     ReferenceStyle <|-- Transitive

+    class Template
+    Weaver --> Template

+    class "Jinja Macro" as macro
+    Template *-- macro

-We'll look at weaving first, then tangling.
+We'll look at the weaving activity first, then the tangling activity.

 Weaving
 ---------

-The weaving operation depends on having a target document markup language.
+The weaving activity depends on having a target document markup language.
 There are several approaches to this problem.

 -   We can use a markup language unique to **py-web-tool**.